KieranBrantnerMagee/azure-sdk-track1-classifier/README.md

 - Try culling seen tokens by occurance rate if not using apistubgen (to filter out things like random strings that only appear once), and adding some concept of "total # seen including duplicates" into the feature vector; e.g.  found_old_tokens: {'ae9d', 'localPath', 'localFile', 'FileWriter', '8b34', '47e6', '260e', 'bea2'} (from URL segments)
 - Should I be normalizing feature vectors by text length?
 Given that relevant content can be sparse within total text it seems like potentially unnecessary bias introduction, but might be worth a try. (e.g. it'd be nice if we knew we were working on "only code specifically in t1 or t2 for this service", at least without a MUCH bigger training corpus.)
 - Should I be splitting up code segments from markdown or parsing the whole file?
 Or glomming code segments under a certain size together?
 How to aggregate child results if we go that way?
+    - Should labeled codefences be run on the corrospondent model or the global model?
 - Should I create a long feature vector of submodels, or a master model?